karurb92/ldam_str_bn/README.md

 ---

 1. Finding a suitable network architecture
-2. Deciding on what dimensions do we stratify - choice of features and dealing with binary data transformation.
+2. Deciding on what dimensions do we stratify - choice of features and dealing with data transformation.
+3. Building our own data generator and feeding metadata to the net in a customized way.
-3. Implementation of stratified batch normalization
+4. Implementing stratified batch normalization
    * Understanding the concept and original Tensorflow BN implementation
    * Dealing with parameters in new shapes for both training and non-training modes (i.e. updating/using `moving_mean`, `moving_variance`,  `beta`, `gamma`)
-4. Converting LDAM loss function from PyTorch to Tensorflow
+5. Converting LDAM loss function from PyTorch to Tensorflow
    * Understanding the concept of LDAM in general
    * Dealing with different data structures & methods